 1. DO keep it to just the two of you

-Inviting your mom/best friend/therapist on your date signals that you may not be ready for a relationship with another grown up.
+Inviting your mom/best friend/therapist on your date signals that you may not be ready for a relationship with another adult.
 Inviting your passing-by comedian friend to your table while dining al fresco signals that you really don’t know any better.
 In both scenarios, awkward questions will ensue.

 2. DON’T be a klutz